We are Danny, Emily, Jessie, Sam and Rob

 producing numerous interior and exterior doors, windows, worktops, cupboards etc

 In 2016 we moved back to the family farm where we have continued to make great things together, sharing our new skills and experiences.
-I love working with lots of people, and look forward to working with you too!
+I love working with all kinds of people, and look forward to working with you too!

 My background in is textiles.
 From learning basic dressmaking skills from my mother, to submersing myself in antique and tribal textiles during my college years, to becoming a professional pattern-cutter and seamstress with my own clothing label, 'llynfi'.
 Aside from clothing, through building my own label I developed skills in marketing, sourcing, merchandising and planning.

 In 2014 Danny and I had our first daughter and 6 months later I took the decision to stop work and become a full time mum.
 These years of tiny children have kindled in me a creative freedom that is inspiring and nourishing.
 I have a new love of colour and pattern, a thirst for learning and need to make!
 I have a continued passion for natural fibres and sustainable textiles, both environmentally and socially, in their production and in their lifespan.

 Our Carpenter and Cloth clothing range is still in its infancy, but the best things come to those who wait..!
 Meanwhile I am enjoying collaborating with other small businesses to produce genuine craft clothing, I am continuing to produce my favourite llynfi dresswear and workwear designs to commission - found here - as well as designing and making bespoke, alternative wedding dresses, to be seen at www.theweddingdressmaker.com